Here at Mountain View Pediatric Dentistry, we talk about “sugar bugs” often, and teach children how to keep their teeth clean.

 Remove from the House

 One of the best ways to reduce your children’s sugar intake is by removing sugar from the house.
-When sugar simply isn’t available, it is less likely that your child will get into it or convince you to cave on your goals.
+When sugar simply isn’t available, it is less likely that your child will get into it or convince you to cave in.
 Without sugar in the house, it will require a trip to the store to obtain unhealthy, sugary foods.
 This often gives you enough time to reconsider and make healthier choices.

 Make it Difficult to Access Sugar